 3. LOW BLOOD PRESSURE

 Low blood pressure, also referred to as hypotension, doesn’t always put your health in jeopardy.
 But when the pressure drops very low, the amount of blood and oxygen to the brain is also compromised and can lead to an anoxic brain injury.
 Very low blood pressure can also lead to cardiac arrest.

 4. NEAR DROWNING

-When water fills the lungs, CPR is essential to rid the lungs of water to re-oxygenate the body.
-Without oxygen, cardiac arrest, anoxic brain damage, and even death may occur.
+When water fills the lungs, the supply of oxygen to the rest of the body may drastically decrease.
+Without oxygen, cardiac arrest, anoxic brain damage, and even death, may occur.

 5. CARBON MONOXIDE POSIONING

-Carbon monoxide is an odorless gas that starves the body of oxygen, prohibiting it from getting to your brain, lungs and other vital organs, cells and tissues.
+Carbon monoxide is an odorless gas that starves the body of oxygen, prohibiting it from getting to your brain, lungs and other vital organs.
 Having a carbon monoxide detector in your home can alert you when this gas is present at dangerous levels.
 When someone has suffered from carbon monoxide poisoning, they tend to feel dizzy or nauseous.
-They can even lose consciousness and die.
-To learn more, visit the Centers for Disease Control and Prevention website, here.
+Carbon monoxide poisoning can lead to loss of consciousness, and even death.

 7. DRUG OVERDOSE

 When oxygen is cut off, you can suffer from an anoxic brain injury, which can be mild to severe.
 If you or a loved one has suffered from this condition, consider undergoing treatments to begin the healing process.